sourcecode347/SQLISpider/README.md

     pip install colorama

-and add these 2 rows to the 43 rows of code
+and add these 2 lines to the 43 lines of code

     import colorama